 There may be severe itching of the skin

-The blood vessel leading to the liver may burst during the blood vessel becoming blocked.
+The blood vessel leading to the liver may burst during the blood vessel becomes blocked.

-The sensitivity and side effect to medications may increase.
+The sensitivity and side effects of medications may increase.

 Type 2 diabetes and resistance to insulin may develop.

 Toxins may build up in your brain, causing problems with concentration, memory, sleeping, or other mental functions.

 At this stage of the disease, the treatment focuses on keeping the condition from worsening or slowing it down.

 The end-stage liver disease shows signs of decompensation and is irreversible and cannot be treated with medication, and only a liver transplant can help.
 Decompensation includes hepatic encephalopathy, variceal bleed, kidney

 impairment, ascites, and lung issues.
 The decompensated liver disease allows these patients to be prioritized on the transplant list.

 Cancer that starts in the liver is called primary liver cancer.
 Cirrhosis and hepatitis B are the leading risk factors for primary liver cancer.
 But cancer can develop in the liver at any stage in the progression of liver disease.